waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Multi-Floor Pathing:** Hypothesized path to the east was on another floor. **Invalidated by 'Reachable Barriers' notification.**
 - **Direct Gate Interaction:** Hypothesized gates could be opened by direct interaction ('A' button). **Failed.**
 - **Hidden Item:** Hypothesized a hidden item was needed. **ITEMFINDER found nothing.**
 - **Walk-Through Gates (General):** Hypothesized that 'reachable' closed gates could be walked through. **Failed.** This was based on the agent's initial identification of a contradiction.
 Re-testing with a more specific target is the current active hypothesis.
+This was based on the agent's initial identification of a contradiction.
+Re-testing with a more specific target is the current active hypothesis.